willian2s/post-rate/README.md

 # Post Rate

 Application built to create and evaluate posts, it was atracez deployed through Heroku.
-To access the API [Clique Aqui](https://post-rating.herokuapp.com/)
+To access the API [Click here](https://post-rating.herokuapp.com/) and [DOC](https://post-rating.herokuapp.com/v1/doc/)

 ## :rocket: How to test
 - Clone the repository: `git clone https://github.com/willian2s/post-rate.git`